Calculate Density

 Output layer

-The output layer will contain the following fields in place of the original fields:
+The output layer contains the following fields in place of the original fields:

 Field nameDescriptionField type